The advancement of technology in 2018 has led to a completely new level of interaction between users and companies through mobile technology.

 Easy Development Process – Hybrid apps don’t require different developers with specific operating system knowledge.
-They can be managed by few developers and thus ensure speedy app development.
-Hybrid apps work on both the platforms.
-Adding new functionality thus becomes easier as it is the one-time process.
+They can be managed by a few developers and thus ensure speedy app development.
+Hybrid apps work on both platforms.
+Adding new functionality thus becomes easier as it is a one-time process.

 No Specific Requirements – Hybrid apps don’t require developers to possess native Android or iOS knowledge.
 In fact, the look and feel of native apps can be achieved using C# with frameworks like Cordova or PhoneGap Wrapper